fourhexagons/music-theory-practice/cursor/docs/ACTUAL_LEARNING_PATH.md

 ## Overview

-This document shows examples of question and answer pairs that a user encounters when progressing through the complete learning path from "Start Over" to completion.
+This document shows examples of question and answer pairs that a user encounters when progressing through the complete learning path from "Start Over" through all 11 levels.

 **🎲 RANDOMIZATION NOTICE**: This learning path uses randomization in several ways:
 - **Triad degrees**: Always randomly selected from available degrees (2-7)